dapr/docs/howto/intellij-debugging-daprd/README.md

-# Configuring IntelliJ Community Edition for debugging with daprd
+# Configuring IntelliJ Community Edition for debugging with Dapr

 When developing Dapr applications, you typically use the Dapr CLI to start your 'Daprized' service similar to this: